-The demand letter is the centerpiece of the insurance claim negotiation process.
-In it, you set out to the insurance company your strongest arguments concerning:
+When you're trying to settle a personal injury case after any kind of accident, the demand letter often serves as the centerpiece of the negotiation process.
+In this correspondence, you set out to the other side (or to the other side's insurance adjuster) your strongest arguments concerning:

-Your letter should conclude with a demand on the insurance company for a lump sum to settle your entire claim.
+Your letter should conclude with a demand for a lump sum to settle your entire claim.

-Before beginning to write your demand letter, review your notes from the days and weeks following the accident to remind yourself of the details -- your pain, discomfort, inconvenience, disruption of life, and medical treatments.
-(See Take Notes After an Accident or Injury.)
+Before beginning to write your personal injury demand letter, review your notes from the days and weeks following the accident to remind yourself of the details—your pain, discomfort, inconvenience, disruption of life, and medical treatment.
+(Learn more about the importance of taking notes after an accident or injury.)
 Then concentrate on the following elements as you draft your letter.

 Start by describing how the accident happened and why the insured person was at fault.
 In plain language, briefly describe where you were and what you were doing immediately before the accident, then how the accident occurred.

 In many accidents, there is some question about whether your own carelessness contributed to the accident even though the other person was primarily at fault.
-Raise this issue in your demand letter by denying that you were at all at fault.
-(For information about how your own carelessness may affect your insurance claim, and to learn the basic rules of comparative negligence, see Proving Fault in Personal Injury Accidents: General Rules.)
+Meet this issue head-on in your demand letter by denying that you share any amount of fault whatsoever.
+(Learn more about negligence and liability for an accident.)

-Describe your injuries and treatments -- and don't be shy.
-Emphasize your pain, the length and difficulty of your recovery, the negative effects of your injuries on your daily life, and any long-term or permanent injury -- especially if it is disabling or disfiguring, such as permanent stiffness, soreness, or scarring.
+Describe your injuries and treatments—and don't be shy.
+Emphasize your pain, the length and difficulty of your recovery, the negative effects of your injuries on your daily life (such as "pain and suffering"), and any long-term or permanent injury—especially if it is disabling or disfiguring, such as permanent stiffness, soreness, or scarring.